 The importance of 3D design

-The phase of defining the design of the part must take account of the specifications of the part’s environment and also the options for industrialisation.
+The phase of defining the design of the part must take account of the specifications of the part’s environment and also the options for industrialization.
 In fact, the design office must draw a plastic part whose geometry allows an optimal end use while avoiding technical stresses during production as much as possible.
-The various parameters such as aesthetics, rendering and physical characteristics depend on the technologies (silicone mould making, 3D plastic machining, etc.) and materials used to produce the 3D prototypes.
+The various parameters such as aesthetics, rendering, and physical characteristics depend on the technologies (silicone mold making, 3D plastic machining, etc.) and materials used to produce the 3D prototypes.
 These production techniques and materials used to manufacture a custom plastic part also determine the renderings and finishes that can be applied.

 Some rapid prototyping rules for the design of a part:

 – Thicknesses: a part that is too thin has a significant risk of breakage and deformation.
 A thickness of 1.5 mm is thus considered the minimum to prevent the part from breaking.
 The addition of support structures is also recommended to reinforce a thin part.

 – Draft angles: these are used in vacuum casting to facilitate unmoulding.
 Conversely, undercuts should be avoided for the same reason.
 In addition, manufacturing a plastic prototype using stereolithography or another additive manufacturing technique will not provide information about manufacturability during industrialization.
 3D printing and thermoplastic injection molding are indeed very different production processes.

 – Size: parts that are too large must be manufactured by cutting and gluing in plastic machining.
 If the part requires too many cutting and gluing operations, it may have a major risk of fragility or even be impossible to create.
 On the other hand, parts that are too small will also be difficult or infeasible to produce (inability to respect visual details).